 A decade in the planning and construction, the Union Pacific Model Railroad, in New South Wales (NSW), Australia, is nearing completion.

-The railroad will be open to the public early in 2018.
+The railroad will be open to the public late in 2018.
 Check the Availablity Calendar below for the official start date.

 It's a huge layout